-Here are the instructions with video on how to calibrate the optical comparator of the GPL Z9000 natural gas odorizer.
+Here are the instructions with a video on how to calibrate the GPL Z9000 natural gas odorizer’s optical comparator.
+If you are looking for instructions for the GPL 750 odorizer, see optics calibration.

 The optical array on one side of the drip chamber conveys a beam to the array on the other side.
 When the beam strength suddenly changes, the comparator registers a drop and sends a signal to the Mixed I/O control board.